Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 In general, the subcommands need at least one argument - the analysis folder.
 If it is not given, ANNOgesic assumes the current folder as the analysis folder.
+All the default settings were tested on several different organisms and produced in general good results.
+A user can perform an analysis rather easily which those default values and step-wise adapt the parameters to optimize the results if needed.

 .. _The format of filename: